FOREX-Euro falls, ECB bond buys offer limited relief

 "There's a recognition that just buying Italian or Spanish bonds isn't in itself enough to alleviate the structural problems of either economy," said Jeremy Stretch, currency strategist at CIBC Markets.

-"The bias continues to remain for a move lower whilst in the $1.4000/1.4500 range of the past few weeks; however the support just above the 200-week moving average at $1.4030 remains a tough nut to crack," said Michael Hewson, analyst at CMC Markets.

-A hit to higher-yielding currencies and gold soaring to a record high also showed investors were selling risky assets for safer ones.
+The euro traded around $1.4263, after its slide was tempered by Asian sovereign demand around the day's low, while more bids were eyed around $1.4230.
+The 21-day moving average around $1.4245 was also seen providing some initial technical support.

-Trading in the euro remained volatile, with one-month euro/dollar implied vol rising to its highest of the year, while one-month risk reversals , which track the skew between options to buy or sell the currency, remained strongly in favour of selling euros.
+But trading in the currency remained volatile, with one-month euro/dollar implied vol rising to its highest of the year, while one-month risk reversals , which tracks the skew between options to buy or sell the currency, remain strongly in favour of selling euros.

 The euro fell more than 1 percent on the day versus the safe-haven franc and the yen , hovering within range of a lifetime low versus the Swiss currency.